 If you own a business, you likely have an EIN (Employee Identification Number) that identifies your business.
-As a business owner, it’s important to know how to look your EIN up, what you can do with it, and how to do a reverse EIN lookup.
+As a business owner, it's important to know how to look your EIN up if you've lost it, what you can do with it, and how to do a reverse EIN lookup.

 Related Article | The Finance Dictionary: Learn the jargon your Finance friends speak!

 Each business has a unique number called an employer identification number EIN that they use to file their taxes and conduct other business with the government.
 Just like your Social Security Number identifies you as an individual, an EIN identifies your business.

 Most businesses must have an EIN.
 You may also hear it called Federal Tax Identification Numbers (TIN) or 95 number.
 You'll use the number in a variety of ways, but it's most important for your tax filings and payroll.